Goniothalamus uvarioides: Description

-It is a bush reaching 1.8 to 4.6 meters in height.
-Its petioles are 1-3.5 centimeters long and have a channel.
-Its oblong to oval, somewhat leathery leaves are 32-48 centimeters long with minute wedge-shaped bases.
-Its leaves have 22-35 pairs of secondary veins emanating from their midribs that arch to meet one another at the leaf margins.
-Its flowers are on pedicels that are 1-1.6 centimeters long.
-Its leathery, rounded sepals are 1.2-1.6 centimeters long and covered in fine hairs.
+It is a bush reaching 1.8 to 4.6 m in height.
+Its petioles are 1–3.5 centimeters long and have a channel.
+Its oblong to oval, somewhat leathery leaves are 32-48 cm long with minute wedge-shaped bases.
+Its leaves have 22–35 pairs of secondary veins emanating from their midribs that arch to meet one another at the leaf margins.
+Its flowers are on pedicels that are 1–1.6 centimeters long.
+Its leathery, rounded sepals are 1.2–1.6 centimeters long and covered in fine hairs.
 Its flowers have 6 petals in two rows of three.
 The very leathery, yellow, broad, lance-shaped outer petals are 3.8 centimeters long with thickened bases.
-The very leathery, yellow, broad, lance-shaped inner petals are 2.5-3 centimeters long with contracted at bases.
+The very leathery, yellow, broad, lance-shaped inner petals are 2.5–3 centimeters long with contracted at bases.
 Its flower have stamen with connective tissue between the lobes of the anthers that extend upward to form a conical apex.
 Its flowers have carpels with hairy ovaries, cylindrical styles and small stigma with a cleft.
-Its oblong, hairy fruit are 3.1-4.4 by 1.5-1.8 centimeters with tapering tips and bases.
-The fruit have 4-5 wrinkled seeds that are 1.3 centimeters long.
-The fruit are attached to their pedicel by stipes that are 1.1-1.8 by 0.3 centimeters.
+Its oblong, hairy fruit are 3.1–4.4 by 1.5–1.8 centimeters with tapering tips and bases.
+The fruit have 4–5 wrinkled seeds that are 1.3 centimeters long.
+The fruit are attached to their pedicel by stipes that are 1.1–1.8 by 0.3 centimeters.